 Aside from a few details, Tessa’s room is finished and I’ve been eager to share the results.
 However, looking back over the original photos makes me realize just how much my youngest is growing up.
 They are sweet and girlie and all the things that she still is.
 But they also show a girl who played tea party and Polly’s and all the things that she is moving away from.
-It’s the definition of bittersweet.
+This room makeover is the definition of bittersweet.

 Let’s just get to the photos, shall we.